 Child Care Executive Partnership

 The CCEP program creates an opportunity for employers and employees to succeed as partners.
 The families that benefit most from employer-supported child care are low-income.
-Such employees include restaurant workers, early childhood caregivers, those that work in tourism - the list goes on and on.
-Low-income parents that have financial assistance through employer-supported child care provides parents increased purchasing power.
+Parents that have financial assistance through employer-supported child care provides parents increased purchasing power.

 Employers also benefit in the following ways from contributing to their employees' child care needs being met:

 In addition, your business may be eligible for a tax incentive.
 Child care assistance provided by an employer is a tax deductible "ordinary and necessary" business expense under the Internal Revenue Codes Section 162.
-The eligibility is made possible because providing child care services reduce absenteeism and turnover, aid in recruitment and retention, and increase employee productivity.
-It makes smart business sense
+The eligibility is made possible because providing child care services reduces absenteeism and turnover, aids in recruitment and retention, and increases employee productivity.
+It makes smart business sense.